Looking to get healthy? Here's why we recommend the new Nutribullet Slow Juicer | CNN Underscored

 The bottom line

 So, yes, I was truly impressed with the juices the Nutribullet Slow Juicer turned out.
-As someone who hates pulp in my OJ, it was a pleasure to sip on silky smooth, tasty juices that I knew were bursting with nutrients and were low calorie.
-The fact my family loved them, too?
+As someone who hates pulp in my OJ, it was a pleasure to sip on silky smooth, tasty juices that I knew were bursting with nutrients and were low in calories.
+The fact my family loved them too?
 A healthier icing on the cake.

 But is juicing worth the price and effort?
-Take the Apple-Pearberry recipe: The ingredients for 24-ounces cost me about $4.50 and I had to rinse the fruit, and slice and de-core the pears and apples before loading them into the machine.
-By comparison, my neighborhood juice bar charges about $9 for a similar-sized concoction.
-To make five 2-ounce servings of the Ginger Zinger, I spent $4.73 (not including the vinegar and cayenne pepper which were already in my pantry) and had to cut and peel the oranges and lemon.
+Take the Apple-Pearberry recipe: The ingredients for 24 ounces cost me about $4.50 and I had to rinse the fruit, and slice and de-core the pears and apples before loading them into the machine.
+By comparison, my neighborhood juice bar charges about $9 for a similarly sized concoction.
+To make five 2-ounce servings of the Ginger Zinger, I spent $4.73 (not including the vinegar and cayenne pepper, which were already in my pantry) and had to cut and peel the oranges and lemon.
 Juice shots at that same shop, however, run $2.95 a pop.

 I’d say that’s a pretty significant savings, not to mention the time saved not only waiting in line and for your order but also driving to and from the store.